Kenny-WilliamsStockdale/WEB701-Project/README.md

 https://github.com/Kenny-WilliamsStockdale/MESN-Full-Stack.git

 ## Project report
-It is recommended that you read the report before starting the project.
+It is recommended that you read the reports before starting the project.
-The markdown (.md) version of the report is the best for viewing.
+The markdown (.md) versions of the reports is the best for viewing.

 ## Project Planning
 The project planning Trello can be found here:https://trello.com/b/WsMGDNlb/web701-project